-The Master of Education degree provides teachers and future administrators the opportunity to gain advanced professional skills in the areas of advanced teaching and learning; English as a Second Language (teaching English Language Learners), reading literacy;

-principal or program administrator; and special education.
+The mission of the College of Education and Counseling is to prepare a dynamic inclusive community of reflective professionals who use their knowledge, skills, and dispositions to positively transform the lives of those they serve.
+The Master of Education degree provides teachers and future administrators the opportunity to gain advanced professional skills in the areas of advanced teaching and learning; English as a Second Language (teaching English Language Learners), reading literacy; principal or program administrator; and special education.